run-llama/llama-hub/llama_hub/sec_filings/README.md

 The SEC Downloader expects 5 attributes

 * tickers: It is a list of valid tickers
-* amount: Number of documents that you want to download
-* filing_type: 10-K or 10-Q filing type
+* forms (List): 10-K or 10-Q or S-1 filing type
-* num_workers: It is for multithreading and multiprocessing.
-We have multi-threading at the ticker level and multi-processing at the year level for a given ticker
 * include_amends: To include amendments or not.
+* year: The year for which you need the data

 ## Usage
 ```python